loopmediagroup/es-alchemy/README.md

 Pass in object containing an `or` or `and` key, mapping to a list of filter options.

-A filter option is either a similarly structured object, a string for shorthand notation or an array.
+A filter option is either a similarly structured object, a filter array or a string (shorthand notation).

 When `and` is used, a `target` key can also be present with the values `separate` or `union`.
 This option only takes effect when multiple clauses search the same relationship.
 When `separate` is used, all conditions need to be met on the same object.
 When union is used, they can be met on different objects in the relationship.

+`// todo: this section needs improvement`

 #### orderBy